Although digital marketing is all the rage these days, offline marketing and traditional advertising media are still forces to be reckoned with.

 Here we have 3 ads: Samsung S10, Victoria's Secret and KCHC, a healthcare marketplace insurance company.

 They were put in 3 different public placements, so 9 combinations were available, resulting in 3 tests altogether.
-Every one of them was then shown to another group of testers.
+Every one of them was then shown to another group of panelists.

 You can see the results below: